ubccr/xdmod/docs/upgrade.md

 script.
 If you have manually edited this file, you should create a backup and merge any changes after running the upgrade script.

+### Verify server configuration settings

+Double check that the MySQL server configuration settings are consistent with the recommended values listed on the [software requirements page][mysql-config].

 ### Upgrade Database Schema and Config Files

     # xdmod-upgrade